-As it turns out, these two frequencies (5.4 and 7.2 Hz) are respectively very low octaves of the notes F and B-flat – from a “just intonation” scale based on this B-flat frequency – which also puts A at exactly 432 Hz – thereby aligning with the wealth of current and historical information about A as 432 Hz instead of the current standard, imposed in 1939, of A = 440 Hz.
+As it turns out, these two frequencies (5.4 and 7.2 Hz) are respectively very low octaves of the notes F and B-flat – from a “just intonation” scale based on this B-flat frequency – which also puts A at exactly 432 Hz – (thereby creating our first alignment with the wealth of current and historical information about A as 432 Hz instead of the current standard, imposed in 1939, of A = 440 Hz).

-Besides the coincidence of the psycho-acoustic effect of these frequencies and the fact that the harmonically coincide with the body of knowledge around A = 432 Hz, I have discovered many other intersections between these vibrations and aspects of art and science.
+Besides the coincidence of the psycho-acoustic effect of these frequencies and the fact that they harmonically coincide with the body of knowledge around A = 432 Hz, I have discovered many other intersections between these vibrations and aspects of art and science.

 Meanwhile, NASA has recorded the sub-audio hum generated by black holes – which turns out to be an ultra low octave of B-flat.
 I have also come across anecdotes from published writers and personal friends of musical notes that seem to “hang in mid-air” (also B-flat).
 It turns out that the frequencies I discovered also correspond to “divine” numbers (54, 72, 108) from ancient Hindu texts; and I’ve found personal satisfaction in discovering that some of my favorite music from childhood happens to align with the harmonic series generated by these frequencies.

-These coincidences and overlaps of knowledge have given me increasing confidence that I have stumbled across some fundamental and forgotten knowledge about the true way to tune an instrument and construct music built on these vibrations – which, as quantum beings in a universe of conscious energy, we are part.
+These coincidences and overlaps of knowledge have given me increasing confidence that I have stumbled across some fundamental and forgotten knowledge about the true way to tune an instrument and construct music built on these vibrations – which, as quantum beings in a universe of conscious energy, is essential.

 The problems with Western music